What Is SLD?

 Learning disabilities is a generic term that refers to a heterogeneous group of disorders manifested by significant difficulties in the acquisition and use of listening, speaking, reading, writing, reasoning, or mathematical abilities.
 These disorders are intrinsic to the individual and presumed to be due to central nervous system dysfunction2.

-In 2019-2020, 14% of students in public schools received special education services under the Individuals with Disabilities Education Act (IDEA), in which 33% was in the specific learning disabilities category3.
+In 2019-2020, 14% of students in public schools received special education services under the Individuals with Disabilities Education Act (IDEA), of which 33% were in the specific learning disabilities category3.

-Specific Learning disability is different from generalized learning failure in that children with specific learning disabilities usually have average or above-average intelligence.
+Specific Learning disability is different from generalized learning failure in that usually students with SLD have average or above-average intelligence.
 While they struggle in some areas with learning, they also have many strengths.

 “You cannot judge a fish by its ability to climb a tree.”